Paleolithic: Tools

-Paleolithic humans made tools of stone, bone (primarily deer), and wood.
-The early paleolithic hominins, Australopithecus, were the first users of stone tools.
-Excavations in Gona, Ethiopia have produced thousands of artifacts, and through radioisotopic dating and magnetostratigraphy, the sites can be firmly dated to 2.6 million years ago.
-Evidence shows these early hominins intentionally selected raw stone with good flaking qualities and chose appropriate sized stones for their needs to produce sharp-edged tools for cutting.
+Paleolithic humans made tools of stone, bone (primarily of deer), and wood.
+The early Paleolithic hominins, Australopithecus, were the first users of stone tools.
+Excavations in Gona, Ethiopia, have produced thousands of artifacts, and through radioisotopic dating and magnetostratigraphy the sites can be firmly dated to 2.6 million years ago.
+Evidence shows these early hominins intentionally selected raw stone with good flaking qualities and chose appropriately sized stones for their needs to produce sharp-edged tools for cutting.

 The earliest Paleolithic stone tool industry, the Oldowan, began around 2.6 million years ago.
 It produced tools such as choppers, burins, and stitching awls.
 It was completely replaced around 250,000 years ago by the more complex Acheulean industry, which was first conceived by Homo ergaster around 1.8–1.65 million years ago.
 The Acheulean implements completely vanish from the archaeological record around 100,000 years ago and were replaced by more complex Middle Paleolithic tool kits such as the Mousterian and the Aterian industries.

 Lower Paleolithic humans used a variety of stone tools, including hand axes and choppers.
 Although they appear to have used hand axes often, there is disagreement about their use.
 Interpretations range from cutting and chopping tools, to digging implements, to flaking cores, to the use in traps, and as a purely ritual significance, perhaps in courting behavior.
-William H. Calvin has suggested that some hand axes could have served as "killer Frisbees" meant to be thrown at a herd of animals at a waterhole so as to stun one of them.
+William H. Calvin has suggested that some hand axes could have served as "killer frisbees" meant to be thrown at a herd of animals at a waterhole so as to stun one of them.
 There are no indications of hafting, and some artifacts are far too large for that.
 Thus, a thrown hand axe would not usually have penetrated deeply enough to cause very serious injuries.
 Nevertheless, it could have been an effective weapon for defense against predators.
 Choppers and scrapers were likely used for skinning and butchering scavenged animals and sharp-ended sticks were often obtained for digging up edible roots.
 Presumably, early humans used wooden spears as early as 5 million years ago to hunt small animals, much as their relatives, chimpanzees, have been observed to do in Senegal, Africa.
 Lower Paleolithic humans constructed shelters, such as the possible wood hut at Terra Amata.